rlamsal1256/Podonomy-Player/README.md

 # Overview

-This podcast application will allow you to search,, subscribe, download, and play podcasts on your phone.
+This podcast application allows you to search,, subscribe, download, and play podcasts on your phone.

 # Screenshots: